-Volunteers, those persons who perform work or provide services to the University without financial gain, have had a long-standing relationship with the University.
+Volunteers are those persons who provide services to the University without financial gain, have had a long-standing relationship with the University.
 Volunteers provide services in a number of areas throughout the University on a regular basis.

-The purpose of this policy is to provide a definition and a procedure for volunteers to be recorded with the University.
+The purpose of this policy is to provide a definition and a procedure for volunteers to be identified and recorded with the University.

 - volunteers who perform general office work; and

 - volunteers who assist at campus events.

 The use of volunteers is at the sole discretion of the department for which the volunteer is providing services.
 Volunteer services may end with or without prior notice at any time the department, in its sole opinion, determines that the services are no longer needed by the department.
 No length of performance of volunteer services for a specific department or for the CSUSB shall create any entitlement, right or privilege on the part of any individual to continue providing prospective volunteer services for the CSUSB.
 Alternatively, CSU volunteers may discontinue providing their services at any time.

 Volunteers are not employees of the CSUSB (this includes current CSU employees when they are performing volunteer duties, as discussed below), and are therefore not eligible for or entitled to compensation for services, sick leave, vacation accrual, retirement, and/or insurance benefits for their hours of volunteer service.
 These CSUSB volunteers do not need to sign the California loyalty oath.
 CSU volunteers (including CSU employees who volunteer) are eligible for Workers' Compensation and state liability coverage, but the university does not provide Workers' Compensation coverage to student volunteers participating in university-sponsored service programs.

 A volunteer who renders services of his/her own free will, without remuneration of any kind, does not need to complete an I-9.
 If a person receives any kind of compensation from a campus for services, a Form I-9 needs to be completed and the person needs to be appointed as an employee.